How to Stop Fraying on Fabric

 - Use a serger while sewing.
 A serger is a specialized sewing machine that encases a seam with thread and cuts off excess fabric at the same time.
 To learn more about what a serger is and how to operate one, check out our easy guide, What is a Serger?

-Cutting, Ironing, and Gluing: Other Solutions to Fraying Fabric
+Cutting, Ironing, and Gluing: Other Solutions for How to Stop Fraying on Fabric

 Don't want to sew?
 There are several solutions to how to finish off a fabric edge without sewing.
 Take a look below and see your options.